ryan-aday/NN_Trading/README.md

         }
     }

-Update (7/18/2024): The script now includes various regression models to predict the next two weeks closing price.
+The script now includes various regression models to predict the next two weeks closing price.
 The regression models:
  - Random Forest
  - Linear Regression (Linear regression does not have hyperparameters to tune in this context)